 How to Tell if Eggs are Fresh

-In the U.S., the eggs we buy today are kept refrigerated and have dates stamped on the cartons.
+In the U.S., the eggs we buy in stores today are kept refrigerated and have dates stamped on the cartons.
 So it’s easy to know if they’re still fresh.

 HOW TO CHOOSE EGGS IN THE MARKET